hutaa/Web-102_Project-1/README.md

 Submitted by: **Atuh Fon**

-This web app: **ExploreMD is an interactive community board built in React + Vite that helps locals and visitors discover the best Maryland has to offer.
-Whether you’re hunting for historic landmarks in Annapolis, scenic hikes in the C&O Canal, or the freshest crab houses on the Eastern Shore, ExploreMD makes it easy to browse, filter, and learn about each spot.**
+This web app: **ExploreMD is an interactive community board built with React and Vite that helps locals and visitors discover the best Maryland has to offer.
+From historic landmarks in Annapolis, scenic hikes along the C&O Canal, and the freshest crab houses on the Eastern Shore to the sandy shores of Ocean City and wild horses of Assateague Island, each hand-picked destination is presented as a card complete with an image, title, brief description, and a “View Location” button.
+Built with modern web standards—including responsive Flexbox/Grid layouts, component-based architecture, and clean, maintainable styling—ExploreMD makes browsing Maryland’s top spots simple and engaging.**

-Time spent: **X** hours spent in total
+Time spent: **3** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The app has a cohesive, unique theme for events or resources relevant to a specific community**
+- [x] **The app has a cohesive, unique theme for events or resources relevant to a specific community**
-  - [ ] Header/title describing the theme is displayed
+  - [x] Header/title describing the theme is displayed
-- [ ] **At least 10 unique events or resources are displayed in a responsive card format**
+- [x] **At least 10 unique events or resources are displayed in a responsive card format**
-  - [ ] There are at least 10 cards displayed
+  - [x] There are at least 10 cards displayed
-  - [ ] The cards should be displayed in an organized format (ex. a grid, or in one line)
+  - [x] The cards should be displayed in an organized format (ex. a grid, or in one line)
-  - [ ] Each card should include some information about the event or resource
+  - [x] Each card should include some information about the event or resource

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
+- [x] Buttons or links to a related resources are on each card component
-  - [ ] All cards have buttons or links in addition to text
+  - [x] All cards have buttons or links in addition to text
-- [ ] The site is responsive for both desktop and mobile formats
+- [x] The site is responsive for both desktop and mobile formats
-  - [ ] Web app is shown in a mobile format
+  - [x] Web app is shown in a mobile format

 The following **additional** features are implemented: